lmcooke/textureRepeat/README.md

 ##### OSX

-g++ -I<arnold_SDKpath>/include -L<arnold_SDKpath>bin -lai -dynamiclib fileRepeat.cpp -o fileRepeat.dylib
+g++ -I<arnold_SDKpath>/include -L<arnold_SDKpath>bin -lai -dynamiclib textureRepeat.cpp -o textureRepeat.dylib

 or

-gcc -I<arnold_SDKpath>/include -L<arnold_SDKpath>bin -lai -dynamiclib fileRepeat.cpp -o fileRepeat.dylib -lstdc++
+gcc -I<arnold_SDKpath>/include -L<arnold_SDKpath>bin -lai -dynamiclib textureRepeat.cpp -o textureRepeat.dylib -lstdc++

 ##### Linux (not tested)

-g++ -o fileRepeat.os -c -fPIC -D_LINUX -I<arnold_SDKpath>/include fileRepeat.cpp
+g++ -o textureRepeat.os -c -fPIC -D_LINUX -I<arnold_SDKpath>/include textureRepeat.cpp

-g++ -o fileRepeat.so -shared fileRepeat.os -L<arnold_SDKpath>/bin -lai
+g++ -o textureRepeat.so -shared textureRepeat.os -L<arnold_SDKpath>/bin -lai

 ##### Windows (not tested)

-cl /LD /I <arnold_SDKpath>\include /EHsc fileRepeat.cpp /link /LIBPATH:<arnold_SDKpath>\lib ai.lib
+cl /LD /I <arnold_SDKpath>\include /EHsc textureRepeat.cpp /link /LIBPATH:<arnold_SDKpath>\lib ai.lib

 ---

 ### To Access in Maya

 Arnold looks for shaders in the ARNOLD_PLUGIN_PATH and for shader templates in MTOA_TEMPLATES_PATH, so these variables need to be set in the Maya.env file.
-ARNOLD_PLUGIN_PATH should point to the directory where the compiled fileRepeat.dylib/fileRepeat.os resides, and MTOA_TEMPLATES_PATH should point to the textureRepat/templates directory.
+ARNOLD_PLUGIN_PATH should point to the directory where the compiled textureRepeat.dylib/textureRepeat.os resides, and MTOA_TEMPLATES_PATH should point to the textureRepat/templates directory.
 Alternatively, you can also move the compiled shader and template tiles to your existing ARNOLD_PLUGIN_PATH and MTOA_TEMPLATES_PATH.

-Once these are set, restart Maya, and the fileRepeat node will be in the 'Texture' folder under the Arnold category in the hypershade's 'Create Bin'.
-You can also create a fileRepeat node by running "shadingNode -asTexture fileRepeat;" in the script editor.
+Once these are set, restart Maya, and the textureRepeat node will be in the 'Texture' folder under the Arnold category in the hypershade's 'Create Bin'.
+You can also create a textureRepeat node by running "shadingNode -asTexture textureRepeat;" in the script editor.

 ---